 LegalZoom’s prices for business formation start at $79 plus government filing fees for LLCs and only increase for other business types.
 In contrast, IncFile’s entry-level business formation plan costs $0 plus government filing fees for all business entity types.

 IncFile even includes registered agent service for free during your business’s first year, while LegalZoom and Rocket Lawyer charge $299 and $149.99, respectively, for a registered agent.

 Compared to LegalZoom, IncFile also gets better online reviews for customer service and for filing things correctly and on time.

-Founded in 2012, UpCounsel is a newer legal website that’s designed to match you up with an experienced business lawyer.
+UpCounsel is a legal website that’s designed to match you up with an experienced business lawyer.
 Unlike LegalZoom and Rocket Lawyer, UpCounsel’s business model does not involve low-cost business formation services or monthly memberships.

 Given their background and level of experience, UpCounsel attorneys charge more for their services.
-The price range is approximately $125-$350 per hour, though there are some fixed fee arrangements.
+The price range is approximately $125 to $350 per hour, though there are some fixed fee arrangements.